 If there is no matching card in hand or if you choose not to play any card in hand, the player needs to draw a card from the Draw Pile.
 This card can be played if it’s a match, otherwise, play moves on to the next person.

 Don’t forget that most important of Uno rules.
 When you are about to play your second last card (which will leave you with one card), you must announce “Uno" out loud.
-If you forgot to do this and someone catches you before playing their turn, you must draw 2 cards.
+If you forget to do this and someone catches you before playing their turn, you must draw 2 cards as a penalty.

 If you manage to play off your last card, you are the winner of the round, even if that card is a card that compels another player to draw even more cards.
 The round is then declared over, and points are counted from all the cards in your opponent’s hands as below:

 - Draw Two/Skip/Reverse/Wild/Wild Draw Four/King Pig card – 50 points each

 The first player to achieve 500 points (or any other mutually agreed number) becomes the winner of the game.

 The alternative way to win the game is to count all the points each player has at the end of each round, and when someone reaches 500 points, the person with the lowest score is declared the winner instead.Share This: